-During my year at the Max Planck Institute I intend to complete (or at least to come close to completing) a book manuscript about the Jesuit cultural field in early modernity.
-The book consists of four sections:
+Rivka Feldhay's project was on a book manuscript about the Jesuit cultural field in early modernity.
+The book consisted of four sections:

-II) The second section deals with Jesuit mathematicians’ attempts to develop a discourse on mathematical entities to justify their claims about the scientific status of the mathematical disciplines against some philosophers of the Society who claimed that: “the mathematical disciplines are not proper sciences”.
+- The second section dealt with Jesuit mathematicians’ attempts to develop a discourse on mathematical entities to justify their claims about the scientific status of the mathematical disciplines against some philosophers of the Society who claimed that “the mathematical disciplines are not proper sciences."
 In this section of the book a detailed reconstruction of the various strategies by which mathematics constituted itself as a science that enjoyed a quasi-autonomous status from the science of theology is presented.
 It also shows how Jesuit mathematicians succeeded in buttressing their authority vis-à-vis the philosophers of the society.
 This section is partly based on a paper entitled “The Use and Abuse of Mathematical Entities: Galileo and the Jesuits Revisited” published in P. Machamer (ed.), A Companion to Galileo, Cambridge University Press 1998, pp. 80-146.

-III) The third section focuses on various practices of science teaching in Jesuit schools.
-As an example of formal teaching I analyze an unknown manuscript of a course in mathematics that was given in the Jesuit college in Wuerzburg.
-As an example of informal teaching I deal with the public use made by Jesuits of “entertainment problems” in mathematics.
-Here I concentrate on a problem that was formulated by Jesuit mathematicians as emerging from the study of Archimedes.
-It deals with the conditions of possibility of the motion of the earth either by natural motion as a result of the instability of its center of gravity, or artificially by an [imaginary] machine that would exercise enough power to lift it.
+- The third section focuses on various practices of science teaching in Jesuit schools.
+As an example of formal teaching Rivka Feldhay analyzes an unknown manuscript of a course in mathematics that was given in the Jesuit college in Würzburg.
+As an example of informal teaching Feldhay deals with the public use made by Jesuits of “entertainment problems” in mathematics.
+Here Feldhay concentrates on a problem that was formulated by Jesuit mathematicians as emerging from the study of Archimedes.
+It deals with the conditions of possibility of the motion of the Earth either by natural motion as a result of the instability of its center of gravity, or artificially by an [imaginary] machine that would exercise enough power to lift it.
 This section is partly based on two published papers: “Mathematical Entities in Scientific Discourse: Paulus Guldin and his Dissertatio de motu terrae”, in L. Daston (ed.), Biographies of Scientific Objects, University of Chicago Press 2000, pp. 42-67 and “On Wonderful Machines: The Transmission of Mechanical Knowledge by Jesuits”, in Science and Education, 2006, vol. 15.

-IV) The fourth section deals with practices of confessionalization, among which I chose the practice of the Spiritual Exercises on the one hand, and the practice of school theatre on the other hand.
-The part on school theatre is based on a series of papers that were given in various conferences and scientific meetings, but never published.
+- The fourth section deals with practices of confessionalization, among which Rivka Feldhay chose the practice of the spiritual exercises on the one hand, and the practice of school theater on the other.
+The part on school theate is based on a series of papers that were given in various conferences and scientific meetings, but never published.

-The general argument of the book is that by the end of the 17th century a place was prepared for “science” to become a separate socio-cultural category.
-At the same time Catholicism recognized itself as a “religion”—comprising both a differentiated body of knowledge and collective identity constructed through a set of practices designed by an authoritative Church.
-Thus traces of modernity that defines itself through science and religion and the tension between them are already found in the structure and dynamics of the cultural field as it was reconstructed by Jesuits in the 16th and 17th century.
+The general argument of the book project is that by the end of the seventeenth century a place was prepared for “science” to become a separate socio-cultural category.
+At the same time, Catholicism recognized itself as a “religion”—comprising both a differentiated body of knowledge and collective identity constructed through a set of practices designed by an authoritative Church.
+Thus, traces of the modernity that defines itself through science and religion and the tension between them are already found in the structure and dynamics of the cultural field, as it was reconstructed by Jesuits in the sixteenth and seventeenth century.